lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 ## Introduction

-All defininitions in this section are defined by the TPM2 and various TCG defined specification.
+All defininitions in this section are defined by the TPM2 and various TCG defined specification including the TPM2 set of specifications.
 Those familiar with TPM2 concepts may skip this section.
 For those unfamiliar with TPM2 concepts this section provides only the minimum information to understand TPM2 Attestation in CSR and is not a complete description of the technology in general.

-> TODO Verify actual names of these document from their title pages

 ### TCG Objects and Key Attestation